 Continue clock only stopping on Injuries, time outs, or discretion of a referee.
-Clock does not return to normal even if the score gets under a 28 point differential.
+Clock does not return to normal even if the score gets under a 35-point differential.

-If the score drops below a 28 point difference, the game reverts back to regular gameplay rules, but the clock will continue to run as the game outcome has already been decided.
+If the score drops below a 35-point difference the game reverts back to regular gameplay rules, but the clock will continue to run as the game outcome has already been decided.

 This Mercy rule replaces all previous Mercy rules from previous years.